 Vaccination is the best protection against the flu and its complications.
-The flu vaccine does not protect against the common cold and respiratory infections caused by other viruses.
+The flu vaccine does not protect against the common cold and respiratory infections caused by other viruses, such as COVID-19.

-The intranasal flu vaccine must be administered once every fall.
-It is given via a nasal spray, one squirt in each nostril.
+The intranasal flu vaccine is given via a nasal spray, one squirt in each nostril.
 In most cases, this type of vaccine can be administered even in the presence of nasal discharge.

 For a child younger than 9 years, 2 doses of the vaccine, given 1 month apart, are required when it is a first vaccination against the flu.

 As the viruse contained in the vaccine may be found in nose secretions, avoid close contacts with severely immunosuppressed people requiring protective isolation, for 2 weeks following vaccination.

 For the 2021-2022 season, the intranasal vaccine offered under the Québec Flu Vaccination Program contains the following strains:

 - A/Victoria/2570/2019 (H1N1)

 For all the information about the flu vaccination campaign for each region of Québec, see the Where to get vaccinated section.